 CompTIA’s newest IT certification, CompTIA PenTest+, assesses the knowledge and skills needed to run a comprehensive, responsible and successful penetration testing program.
-Released on July 31, 2018, it tests individuals in five technical areas:
+CompTIA PenTest+ tests individuals in five technical areas:

 - Planning and scoping